Back to all blogs

 Why RisingWave

 RisingWave is a distributed streaming database written in Rust.
-It has hundreds of crates and a dependency graph deep enough to exercise the compiler's worst cases.
+It depends on dozens of crates and has a deep transitive dependency graph.

-sccache is a compiler-level cache.
-It hashes the inputs to each compilation (source, compiler flags, etc.) and stores the output object file.
-On a cache hit, the compiler doesn't run for that crate.
+sccache, originally built by Mozilla, is the de facto fix: a compiler-level cache that hashes the inputs to each compilation (source, compiler flags, etc.) and stores the output object file.
+On a cache hit, the compiler doesn't run.

 How we ran the test